maswiebe/maswiebe.github.io/assets/mml/test.md

 #### Event study: assaults (binning 5+)
 ![](https://michaelwiebe.com/assets/mml/es_ass_bin.png){:width="80%"}
-Finally, for assaults, we see a similar pattern as robberies, but with smaller coefficients.
+Finally, for assaults, we see a similar pattern as violent crimes, but with smaller coefficients.
 Recall that 'violent crime' is defined as the sum of homicide, robbery, and assault rates.
 The averages of these variables are 5, 44, and 265.
 So clearly the violent crime results will be driven mostly by assaults and robberies, which swamp the null result for homicides.

 What do these event studies look like using the log-level or Poisson models?
 I'll throw them in the footnote.[^5]